Vyxal/Vyxal/documentation/Website.md

 If you want to test the website, one way is to open up `pages/index.html` directly in your browser.
 However, local requests will be blocked, so you can't use dictionary (de)compression.
 As a workaround to this, you can run a local server.
-One way to do this is by running `python3 -m http.server --directory pages`.
+One way to do this is with the [`local_server.py`](/local_server.py) script located in the root folder.
+You can also run `python3 -m http.server --directory pages` directly.